jonase/eastwood/README.next.md

 to be written to the file `warn.txt`.
 This file is useful for stepping through warnings as described in the [Editor Support](https://github.com/jonase/eastwood#editor-support) section.

+    # This works on bash shell in Linux and Mac OS X, and also in
+    # Windows cmd shell
+    $ lein eastwood "{:out \"warn.txt\"}"

+    # This saves a little typing in bash shell, but does not work in
+    # Windows cmd shell.
+For all example command lines, you can use
+    # single quotes in bash if you prefer.
+    $ lein eastwood '{:out "warn.txt"}'

 Available options for specifying namespaces and paths are: